haopingfan/quick_random_records/README.md

 This strategy works extremely well with table that has a lot of records and few deleted records.

-However, for tables with lots of deleted records (ex: There is 8 deleted records among 10 records), it may return fewer records than you require since it limit the loop of making query of complements to avoid infinite loop.
+However, for tables with lots of deleted records (ex: There is 8 deleted records among 10 records), it may return fewer records than you require because it limit the loop of making query of complements to avoid infinite loop.

 The default `loop_limit` is `3` times.
 You can configure your own `loop_limit` for searching complements if there is not enough valid records in the previous query.
 ```ruby